adarshTS/percy-status-with-monorepo/README.md

 const REPO = process.env.REPO
 const SHA = process.env.SHA

+chromedriver to stable in test.yml and package.json npm i

 You need to setup following secrets for Github Actions PT_PROJECT_1 - This is your percy token for project 1 PT_PROJECT_2 - This is your percy token for project 2